Goma Gateway

 • Declarative API Gateway Management

-Adopt a declarative approach to API gateway management, enabling you to:
+Adopt a declarative approach to API Gateway Management, enabling you to:

 • Define routes and middleware programmatically for consistent, code-driven configuration.